-In-cab audible warning system - Close proximity sensor and driver audible alert
+In-cab audible warning system - Close proximity sensor and driver audible alert - moving off information system and blind spot information system (such as DVS BSIS and MOIS) will also be an acceptable option.

-The system shall be fitted to alert the driver of other road users in the near-side blind spot.
+The system shall be fitted to alert the driver of other road users in the nearside blind spot.